Well-being and mental health

 Resiliency can be built through having supportive people to connect with, healthy relationships, and through self-care such as physical activity, proper sleep, making time for you and eating healthy, well balanced meals.

-Youth wellness kits coming November 16 to the Strathcona County Library
+Youth wellness kits available at Strathcona County Library

 Are you looking for something new and fun?
 Check out and explore one of four wellness kits at home on your own or with supportive friends and family.
 Each kit is a little different than the others.